Société Nationale des Chemins de Fer Luxembourgeois: Projects

 In 2019, doubling of track between Luxembourg railway station and Sandweiler-Contern at a cost of €462 million was completed, following an original planned 2013 opening.
-A new, more direct, line between Luxembourg and Bettembourg is due to open in 2024.
+A new, more direct, line between Luxembourg and Bettembourg is due to open in 2027.

+Fares

+CFL trains are free of charge within Luxembourg, with the exception of first class.
+For international journeys, a ticket is required.